 This year, ACL runs from October 7th through the 16th, and it is very likely that concert planners have adjusted their strategy when it comes to ensuring safety for concertgoers.

 There will certainly be a question about who pays for injuries or wrongful death claims in the aftermath of incidents like these.
 There are many entities involved in putting on larger festivals, all of which could share responsibility for a tragedy.
 This not only includes the entity that owns the venue, but we also have to consider that major companies are typically responsible for organizing these concerts or tours, setting up the stage area, ensuring that there are adequate “blowout” points around the area where the crowd can escape in an emergency, ensuring security for the events, and more.

 After an incident like what happened at Astroworld Festival, there will certainly the investigations.
 These investigations will happen not only to examine what went wrong and how to prevent such incidences in the future but also so it can be determined who should ultimately be liable to pay compensation to injury victims and family members of those who lost their lives.

-For an example of how complicated these claims can be, we can see one case here where a woman says she sustained significant injuries to her shoulder, back, chest, leg, stomach, and other parts of her body as a result of being trampled at Astroworld Festival.
+For an example of how complicated these claims can be, our wrongful death attorney in Round Rock can see one case here where a woman says she sustained significant injuries to her shoulder, back, chest, leg, stomach, and other parts of her body as a result of being trampled at Astroworld Festival.
 She has filed a lawsuit against Travis Scott as well as Live Nation, Scoremore Holdings, and ASM Global, the festival organizers.